 These days, the COVID-19 pandemic is giving rise to a wide range of psychiatric problems suitable for discussion at your family doctor’s office or through telehealth visits.
 Social isolation, anxiety, educating children at home, unemployment and financial difficulties are all taking a toll on patients’ mental health.
 The pandemic can exacerbate symptoms for those with pre-existing mental health conditions.
 Frontline healthcare providers are experiencing increased workload and trauma, especially when infection spikes occur in their area.
 Reports of burnout, depression and post-traumatic stress disorder (PTSD) are increasingly common.
 PTSD is also taking a toll on those traumatized by natural disasters, such as wildfires or hurricanes, and those who experience or are witness to violent assaults.

-Before making a final diagnosis, your primary care physician will conduct a physical exam, review your medical records and medications, and possibly order lab tests to rule out any medical conditions that may be causing your symptoms.
+Before making a diagnosis, a primary care physician may conduct a physical exam, review your medical records and medications, and possibly order lab tests to rule out any medical conditions that may be causing your symptoms.

 Once a diagnosis is reached, treatment depends on the condition and severity of it.
-Your family doctor may suggest lifestyle changes that can improve your mental health, such as exercise and getting enough sleep.
-He may start you on a low dose of a medication.
+A family doctor may suggest lifestyle changes that can improve your mental health, such as exercise and getting enough sleep.
+He/she may start you on a low dose of medication.
 Several follow-up visits will be needed to see how you progress.
-If, after a few weeks, sufficient progress isn’t made, your doctor may change medications.
-He may also suggest psychotherapy, such as cognitive behavioral therapy (CBT), and help with finding a provider.
-Meanwhile, your doctor will continue to manage your medication and monitor your progress.
+If sufficient progress isn’t made, your doctor may change medications.
+They may also suggest psychotherapy, such as cognitive behavioral therapy (CBT), and help with finding a provider.
+Meanwhile, a doctor will continue to manage your medication and monitor your progress.

 Since mental health issues are often influenced or co-morbid with medical problems that primary care doctors regularly treat, they are well-suited to help.
 Stress and anxiety can take a significant toll on your physical health if left unaddressed.
 It can contribute to problems such as high blood pressure, heart disease, obesity and diabetes.
 Excessive anxiety has been linked to a variety of illnesses, such as heart disease, digestive problems and pain.